Text

 Implementation

-Internally, Tomo text’s implementation is based on Raku/MoarVM’s strings and Boehm et al’s Cords.
-Strings store their
+Internally, Tomo text’s implementation is based on Raku/MoarVM’s strings and Boehm et al’s Cords/Ropes.
+Texts store

-grapheme cluster count and either a compact list of 8-bit ASCII characters
+their grapheme cluster count and either a compact list of 8-bit ASCII

-(for ASCII text), a list of 32-bit normal-form grapheme cluster values (see
+characters (for ASCII text), a list of 32-bit normal-form grapheme cluster

-below), or a (roughly) balanced binary tree concatenation of two texts.
+table, or a (roughly) balanced binary tree representing a concatenation.
 The

-upside is that repeated concatenations are typically a constant-time
+upside of this approach is that repeated concatenations are typically a

-operation, which will occasionally require a small rebalancing operation.
+constant-time operation, which will occasionally require a small rebalancing

 are very fast: typically a constant-time operation for arbitrary unicode text,